Airbus A220: Operational history

+By June 2026 the global A220 fleet of 513 aircraft had completed more than 2,170,000 flights over 3,820,000 block hours on more than 2,100 routes to 540 destinations with 99.0% operational reliability in the last 3 months.
+In July, the A220 programme celebrated its 10th anniversary of commercial service, having carried over 240 million passengers and regularly serving more than 500 airports worldwide.

 Decarbonisation

 The A220 family plays a key role in Airbus's commitment to its decarbonisation targets.
 The fuel-efficient aircraft can already fly with a blend of up to 50% Sustainable Aviation Fuel (SAF) and, like all other Airbus commercial aircraft, will be certified for 100% SAF capability by 2030.
 On 25 August 2025, Air France took delivery of its 46th A220-300 with a ferry flight from Airbus Canada, which for the first time used a fuel blend containing 50% SAF, certified directly by Airbus.

 Dispatch reliability

-The A220 family has a dispatch reliability of over 99%, supporting the operational reliability of its main operators such as Breeze Airways.
+The A220 aircraft family has a 99.85% dispatch reliability as of October 2017.

 The clean sheet airliner was targeted to have a 99.0% dispatch reliability at entry into service.
 In August 2016, Swiss reported "much higher" reliability than other all-new airliners, citing Airbus's A320, A380 and Boeing's 787.
 After four months of service with Swiss, this goal seemed to have been met based on only three aircraft and 1,500 hours flown; "nuisance messages" from the integrated avionics suite and engine start-up delays had been the main griefs.
 Dispatch reliability rates of 99.0% were met in April 2017.
 A year after introduction, in July 2017, launch operators had fewer issues than expected for an all-new aircraft program.
 At this time point, airBaltic had already a 99.3–99.4% dispatch reliability, similar to the established Q400 but less than the relatively ubiquitous Boeing 737 Classic's 99.8%.
 The dispatch reliability improved further to 99.85% in October 2017.